Legendstyler00/pvparena2.0/doc/faq.md

 ```

+The first line is one of the sign headers configurable in your global
+[config.yml](./configuration.md#global-config-file) file, by default: `[PVP Arena]` and `[arena]`.
 You can keep the third line empty to join a random team.
 The fourth line can still be empty or filled with a custom message.

+> 🚩 **Tip:** Color codes are automatically handled, so feel free to color your signs!

 <br>